 At this very moment, the problem is appearing on x86 systems — the MSBuild process doesn’t act as it is supposed to and spawns without stopping.
 Regardless of the reasons, such behavior doesn’t allow us to make full analysis and collect IOCs because the task doesn’t run properly.
 So we just select 64-bit Windows 7 in the settings.

 As you can notice the task works well: all processes are in place, the payload is downloaded and a Netwire trojan is detected.
 In this particular case, the malware is detected by the local signature, the registry changes in the operating system, to be precise.
-Despite that, we can get a lot of additional information from other ANY.RUN’s features, and we can do that even if the task hasn’t received the main payload successfully.
-On the Searcher plan, the rule sets from premium providers are available such as Proofpoint (Emerging Threats) and Positive Technologies.
+Despite that, we can get a lot of additional information from others ANY.RUN’s features, and we can do that even if the task hasn’t received the main payload successfully.
+On the Searcher plan, the rule sets from premium providers are available.
 So we can easily get more information about network activities inside our task.

 By taking a look at Network threats, we can see that in the task Powershell process requests .txt file from the server with minimal headers, receives packets with an inbound Powershell script, and drops either obfuscated Portable Executable (PE) file or Dynamic Link Library (DLL) file.
 With such rule sets, we don’t even need to look inside the packets — everything is in full view after less than 10 seconds in the task’s execution and can be reached in two clicks.